werderame/optimizing_inventory_management/readme.md

 - [x] ER diagram and data lineage
 - [x] Full codebase with modular scripts
-- [x] Notebook for solver and scenario runs
+- [x] Output overview of the three models
 - [x] Database with intermediate and final tables